quantum-elixir/quantum-core/README.md

 ### Special expressions

-Instead of the first five fields, one of eight special strings may appear:
+Instead of the first five fields, one of these special strings may be used:

     string      description
     ------      -----------